Are you looking to get control of your IBS through diet?

 For those suffering from IBS, or side effects of celiac disease and gluten sensitivity, the first step in treatment is to determine if your diet is contributing to your condition.

 This is not a weight-loss diet.
 Don’t expect all of your health problems to magically disappear.
-Ultimately, by the end of the Reset Diet, what you will have is a much greater understanding of what foods need to be eliminated from your diet and which you can continue to enjoy without symptoms.
+Ultimately, by the end of the Reset Diet, what you will have is a much greater understanding of what foods need to be eliminated from your diet and which you can continue to enjoy without the symptoms of IBS.

 No other therapy – natural or otherwise – can come even remotely close to accomplishing all of these goals in such a short period of time.